This experiment has been added by the GLTEN Curators using existing published sources.

 Design description

 The final treatment arrangement, settled on since 1879, consisted of 35 plots arranged in seven 'strips' running roughly north-south and five series running at right-angles.
 The plots of each strip each received one of certain combinations of farmyard manure and mineral fertilizers.
 The plots of each series each received one of certain combinations of castor meal, ammonium sulphate or sodium nitrate.
-From 1946 four rows of sugar beet were drilled on each plot, occupying about one third of the total area.

 Number of plots